 The Division will not award more than $1,250,000 in 9% LIHTCs (the “Maximum Allocation”) to any one Applicant, whether they are applying solely for their own project or are a party to multiple applications.
 For the purposes of this limit, the term “Applicant” includes the Applicant, Co-Applicant, and any affiliate of either.

 The Division’s determination of the Maximum Allocation will include, but not be limited to, how the Developer Fee is split, who is being paid consulting fees, and who is authorized to make decisions as, or on behalf of, the Applicant/Co-Applicants and proposed Project Sponsor(s).
 All entities including, but not limited to, the Sponsor, Applicant, Consultant, Equity Investors, and other Project Participants must disclose the portion of consulting and development fees they are being paid as part of the application.

+There is a $1,250,000 per developer cap for the 2021 QAP allocation.
+However, in the event the number of credits exceeds the number of applications receiving credits, the Division will consider funding an additional application from a sponsor in the 2021 allocation round.
+If the amount remaining is insufficient to fully fund the additional application, the Division may consider filling the gap with a forward commitment of 2022 credits.
+If 2 or more additional applications are received, the project requiring no forward commitment, or the lessor amount of forward committed 2022 credits will be funded.
+Sponsors, therefore, may submit 2 or more applications in 2021 in consideration of this change.

 This section applies to current year applications and does not include additional LIHTC requests.